Advanced Capabilities and Features

 Grid Search

-A grid search systematically checks different combinations of parameter values to see how each affects network reconstruction results.
+A grid search systematically runs different combinations of parameter values on a dataset to see how each affects network reconstruction results.

 In SPRAS, users can define parameter grids for each algorithm directly in the configuration file.
 When executed, SPRAS automatically runs each algorithm across all parameter combinations and collects the resulting subnetworks.